Faculty and Staff Information

 Where Can I Find More Information?

-We have all of our program information available here.
-We welcome you to stop by or call the Global Education Office at 518-564-3287 if you would like more information.
 We also like to conduct brief information sessions during classes at the beginning of each semester.
-Contact our office if you would like us to schedule a brief presentation for one of your classes.
+Fill out the Google Form below to request a visit to one of your classes.
 We also do study abroad presentations for faculty and staff meetings, which many departments and offices find very helpful!

 Faculty-Led Study Abroad Programs

 Are you a faculty member interested in leading a short-term program abroad?
 If so, these programs provide a unique opportunity for students, and is one of several ways the college is working towards increasing multicultural competencies and expanding global experiences.

 Before submitting a preliminary proposal, we advise that interested faculty members take a look at our handbook below.
 The information contained within will provide a detailed overview of the submission process, program development, and outlines the role and responsibilities of faculty leaders and the Global Education Office.

 Please note that GEO is currently accepting preliminary proposal applications on a yearly basis, with a submission deadline of October 15 for programs that would run during a winter, spring, or summer term of the subsequent calendar year.
 While it may seem early, this allows GEO to align itself with best practices in the field of international education, and will provide both faculty and staff the recommended 12–15 month lead time for campus approval, program development, student promotion, and enrollment.

 Interested faculty should feel free to reach out to the Global Education Office with any questions they may have.
 We thank you in advance for your interest and look forward to your future collaboration.